ionic-team/ionic-site/content/docs/pro/builds/index.md

 ## Deploy Builds

+<div class="alert alert-warning" role="alert">Recently, the builds service moved to using manual build triggers.
+If you were previously using automatically
+generated builds they have been preserved with an automation that can be seeing in the <strong>Settings</strong> tab for a channel.</div>

 A deploy build is a build of your application that includes only the web assets (JavaScript, HTML, fonts, and images) which can be shipped out to customer via [Deploy](/docs/pro/deploy/).
-Deploy builds are currently automatically triggered when you push code to the Ionic Pro Remote or any branch that is connected to your app via the GitHub or Bitbucket integration.
-The basic steps of the deploy build are as follows:
+Deploy builds can be created from the Ionic Dashboard, the **Builds** section under **Deploy** in the sidebar.

+A deploy build will do the following:

 * `npm install` will run to install any dependencies you have.
 * `npm run build` will run if a `build` script is detected in the `scripts` section of your `package.json` in order to build the web assets for your application.